Making these five-minute poached eggs is easy, and you don't need a special poacher. The result, creamy and delicate, is well worth the slight effort.

 Recipe Tips

 - Adding vinegar to the water helps the egg whites congeal.
-The faster the egg whites cook, the less risk the egg will disperse in the water, leaving you with an unappetizing and messy boiled scramble.
+The faster the egg whites cook, the less risk the egg will disperse in the water.
 You add just a small amount of vinegar, so you don't actually taste it.
 Regardless, using mild-tasting vinegar, such as rice or champagne vinegar, is a good idea.
 Having said that, I've used plain white vinegar plenty of times, and it was just fine.

-- While you can find tips online for storing and reheating poached eggs, I don't like storing them.
-I only make as many as my family will eat right away.
+Having said that, I don't like storing them, so I only make as many as my family will eat right away.

 Serving Suggestions